tb0hdan/domains/README.md

 DNS checks client is in early stages and is used by select few.
 It is called [Freya](https://github.com/tb0hdan/freya) and I'm working on making it stable and good enough for general public.

+HTTP crawler is being rewritten as well.
+It is called [Idun](https://github.com/tb0hdan/idun)

 Typical user agent for Domains Project bot looks like this:

 ```